openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hpe-3par-driver.rst

     volume snapshots.
 This applies to the volume :command:`snapshot-*` commands.

+* HPE 3PAR drivers will now check the licenses installed on the array and disable driver capabilities based on available licenses.
+This will apply to thin provisioning, QoS support and volume replication.

 * HPE 3PAR Web Services API Server must be enabled and running.

 * One Common Provisioning Group (CPG).